 Being arrested or charged with a drug-related offense in Massachusetts brings about the potential for serious penalties.
-Whether it is a charge for simple possession, being present where heroin is kept, or more serious charges, including possession with intent to distribute, distribution or trafficking, a conviction for a drug-related offense can lead to incarceration and/or probation, and may result in the imposition of significant fines and fees.
-A criminal conviction for a drug offense could also result in conditions to remain drug and alcohol-free while being subjected to random drug tests.
-With the serious opioid epidemic harming the residents of Massachusetts, District Attorney’s Offices throughout the state have demonstrated a heightened interest in drug cases, especially those cases involving heroin and fentanyl.
-Attorney Riccio, a Quincy criminal defense lawyer, will fight for those individuals who have been charged with a drug-related offense in Massachusetts.
+Whether it is a charge for simple possession, being present where heroin is kept, or more serious charges — including trafficking or distribution — a conviction for a drug-related offense can lead to incarceration, probation, and significant fines and fees.
+With the opioid epidemic in Massachusetts, District Attorney’s Offices throughout the Commonwealth have demonstrated a heightened interest in drug cases, especially those cases involving heroin and fentanyl.

-Not all drug charges carry the same potential for penalties in Massachusetts.
-Charges of simple possession tend to result in lesser penalties than charges related to the distribution or sales of narcotics.
-Additionally, Class A drugs (e.g., heroin) carry stricter penalties than charges pertaining to lower classes of drugs (e.g., cocaine, Vicodin, marijuana).
-Charges related to the sale of drugs within a school zone (i.e., within 300 feet of a “school”) also carry heightened penalties, including a minimum mandatory jail sentence of two (2) years.
-A criminal defense attorney may be able to negotiate a reduction in the school zone charges to eliminate the two-year minimum mandatory jail sentence.
+In Massachusetts, simple possession charges tend to result in lesser penalties than charges related to trafficking, distribution, and manufacturing of narcotics.
+Additionally, Class A drugs (e.g., heroin) carry stricter penalties than charges pertaining to lower classes of drugs (e.g., cocaine, ecstasy, Percocet).
+Charges related to the sale of drugs within a school zone also carry heightened penalties, including minimum mandatory jail sentences.
+Riccio Law may be able to negotiate a dismissal or reduction in charges and eliminate a minimum mandatory jail sentence.

-A conviction for drug charges will follow you for the rest of your life.
-It may negatively impact your ability to obtain future employment or potentially exclude you from admission to a college or university.
-If you have been charged with or arrested for a drug-related offense in Massachusetts, contact The Law Offices of Anthony R. Riccio for a free case evaluation.
-An experienced Massachusetts criminal defense attorney, Attorney Riccio will review the allegations against you and provide an analysis of your case and the charges.
+A conviction for drug charges could follow you for the rest of your life.
+It may impact your ability to obtain future employment or preclude you from admission to a college or university.
+If you have been charged with or arrested for a drug-related offense in Massachusetts, contact Riccio Law today for a free case evaluation.